Snigf12/5_phpChallenge/README.md

 Use PHP to open a CSV file that is located on the server, and creating a Table with the CSV data as its contents!

+This will only work if you place all the files in a server, cause this is server side language.
+Github Pages won't run it either.

 ```html

 ```